Don't Become a Baked Potato!

 Why exactly are the basics of building science important to radiant barriers?
 Well, many of the products that are advertised to you are simply laid down in your attic.
 Being installed in this manner does not work properly.
 To recall what we learned about the basics of radiation, these barriers require a direct line of sight from the radiant source.
 If the barrier is being laid down in your attic (under your roof), how is the sunlight getting in?
 It’s not.

 The other problem with this method of installation is that it is not truly radiation.
 Laying these barriers on the attic floor in contact with the insulation is in fact conduction, not radiation.
 These radiant barriers even lose their emissivity when they become covered with dust.
 This is also problematic to install on the attic floor because most of the products used will qualify to be a vapor barrier.
 Vapor barriers should be on the “warm” side of the wall or attic.
 When they are in the vented attic, they are on the cold side of the wall and could potentially be trapping moisture in the insulation.
 Needless to say, this is not a good thing.
-To learn more about vapor barriers, you can read this article from our sister company, Iowa Spray Foam.

 So what about attaching the radiant barriers to the underside of the roof?
 It still doesn’t work.